dubniczky/xec/readme.md

 # X-ec

-X-ec (or exec) is a terminal utility to simplify writing complex commands in a simpler to understand YAML or JSON format.
+X-ec (or exec) is a terminal utility to simplify writing complex commands in a simpler-to-understand YAML or JSON format.

-# Example
+## Example

 ```yaml
 cmd: ls